Baffelan/ourdatasucks/content/about.md

-# About you

-Talk about you!
+# The Data Gallery of Horror

+Let's talk about this idea.

+Please contribute!

 Use all markdown